Monamoxie/php-ecommerce-store/README.md

    localhost/root_url/tables_creator.php
 5. If everything worked as planned, you should see a message informing you table aas successfully created and dummy contents were inserted.

+For a DEMO of the functionalities, visit http://demo.hit.ng/

 ![alt text](public/img/site-overview.png)